orion13579/COMM-2216-SetE-Group6/docs/ui-components/typography.md

 **2.** Choose your preferrence between _Allow all verified emails_ and _Only allow primary email_ from the dropdown list.

 **3.** Click **Save** button next to this dropdown list.

+---

+This _Account Settings Configuration_ part of this instruction manual has covered some basic configuration for your account.

+Now that you are done with the configuration of your GitHub account's _Settings_, you can read about _Creating and Deleting Repositories_ in the next part of this instruction manual.